Asian shares buoyed by coronavirus vaccine hopes

 The Bank of Japan and the Bank of England will announce their respective policy decisions on Thursday.

-Asia’s focus will be on the election of Japan’s new Prime Minister with a party room vote expected to begin at 0500 GMT.
+Market focus will also be on the election of Japan’s new Prime Minister with results of a party room vote expected around 0630 GMT.

 Major currencies were treading water on Monday.

-The dollar was mostly steady against the yen at 106.11 JPY=, a long distance from its low this year of 101.2.
+The dollar was a tad weaker against the yen at 106.06 JPY= though still a long distance from its low this year of 101.2.

 Reporting by Swati Pandey; Editing by Sam Holmes